pterodactyl/documentation/panel/1.0/getting_started.md

 mysql -u root -p

 # Remember to change 'yourPassword' below to be a unique password
-CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED BY 'yourPassword';
+CREATE USER 'pterodactyl'@'localhostr' IDENTIFIED BY 'yourPassword';
 CREATE DATABASE panel;
-GRANT ALL PRIVILEGES ON panel.* TO 'pterodactyl'@'127.0.0.1' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON panel.* TO 'pterodactyl'@'localhost' WITH GRANT OPTION;
 exit
 ```